SilentStar/BoLScripts/README.md

-Master Of Insec
+Master Scripts
 ==========

 About the script:
-Just edited master of insec lee sin script.
 Learning lua day by day.

+There is my new release!